pchandupatla/PythonGradeDistributionRanker/README.md

 # PythonGradeDistributionRanker
-Python tool to rank and graph grade distributions.
+[Deprecated]Python tool to rank and graph grade distributions.
 Currently being ported to React to add functionality and to publish to a public webpage